Rates of Prevalent Colorectal Cancer Occurrence in Persons 75 Years of Age and Older: A Population-Based National Study.

 CONCLUSION: The rate of new CRC diagnosis in the elderly was substantially greater compared to the overall population.
 Screening would be justified especially if a patient's life expectancy warrants it particularly if the patient has specific associated conditions that increase the risk for CRC.

 Chouhan, Vijit; Mansoor, Emad; Parasa, Sravanthi; and Cooper, Gregory S, "Rates of Prevalent Colorectal Cancer Occurrence in Persons 75 Years of Age and Older: A Population-Based National Study."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 654.